Learn how the world’s largest enterprises are rebuilding work for the AI era.

 Download the Pharmaceuticals AI Impact Analysis to see the real work happening inside your organization at the task and subtask level, and which agentic AI workflows can deliver the highest ROI, fastest.

-Most pharmaceutical organizations struggle with AI transformation because workforce planning still focuses on jobs rather than tasks.
+Most pharmaceutical organizations struggle with AI because workforce planning still focuses on jobs.
+Not tasks.

 That creates three challenges:

-Different parts of the enterprise also transform at different speeds.
+Different parts of the enterprise also change at different speeds.

 This uneven pace makes task-level insight critical.